sebastianmenze/krillscan/readme.md

   * frequency  (frequency) float64 3.8e+04 1.2e+05
 ```

-Here is an example of the contents of the mask files, they are stored and read as pandas DataFrames:
+Here is an example of the contents of the mask files, they are stored and read as pandas DataFrames. if you want the mask files as csv in addition to hdf you must change settings.ini to "write_mask_as_csv= True".

 ```python
 import pandas as pd